Training You Can Do With Your Eyes Closed

 If you slept terribly the night before: 90 minutes

 The time to take a seriously long siesta is when you didn’t get a solid night’s sleep, says Bender.
 This longer nap should get you through a complete sleep cycle with time in light sleep and deep sleep, which is when human growth hormone is released to kick-start recovery, she explains.
 You’ll also get some REM sleep, which research shows helps boost memory (key for learning a new exercise), and still wake before entering a new cycle, when you’re more likely to hit snooze.
 Pro tip: Set your alarm for slightly more than 90 minutes.
 This will give you time to fall asleep and make you more likely to wake up naturally before your alarm goes off.

 Nail The Frequency

-There aren't any hard and fast rules on how often you should be catching midday Zs.
-Bender recommends athletes nap at least three times a week, or every other day.
-And the amount of time in each sleep stage is different when sleep is consolidated versus when it's broken up, says Dr Mah, so on days your body needs legit recovery, prioritise a solid eight at night instead.
+There aren’t any hard and fast rules on how often you should be catching midday Z’s.
+Bender recommends athletes nap at least three-plus times a week, or every other day.
+And the amount of time in each sleep stage is different when sleep is consolidated versus when it’s broken up, says Dr Mah, so on days your body needs legit recovery, prioritize a solid eight at night instead.